-Intervertebral disk herniations are most common in the long, low chondrodystrophic breeds (e.g., dachshund, basset hound, beagle, Cocker spaniel, Shih Tzu, Lhasa apso, Pekingese, and corgi).
+Intervertebral disc herniations are most common in the long, low chondrodystrophic breeds (e.g., dachshund, basset hound, beagle, Cocker spaniel, Shih Tzu, Lhasa apso, Pekingese, and corgi).
 It is a genetic predisposition due to the animal’s conformation.
 These low-slung dogs tend to get the bulging extrusions.
 Large breed dogs are more typically affected with protrusions.
-The degeneration weakens the disk, allowing it to herniate.
-However, disk herniations can also be caused by physical trauma (an accident, such as being hit by a car), or the onset of a disease (such as cancer).
+The degeneration weakens the disc, allowing it to herniate.
+However, disc herniations can also be caused by physical trauma (an accident, such as being hit by a car), or the onset of a disease (such as cancer).

-Intervertebral disk disease sometimes occurs in cats, but it is not as common as it is in dogs.
+Intervertebral disc disease sometimes occurs in cats, but it is not as common as it is in dogs.

-Disks in the neck can have the same types of problems as do the disks in the back.
+Discs in the neck can have the same types of problems as do the discs in the back.
 If the herniations are mild to moderate, they cause only neck pain or a forelimb limp; if severe, all four limbs may be paralyzed.
 Age

-In affected dogs of chondrodystrophic (long, low-slung) breeds, disk degeneration occurs within the first few months of life, but the actual herniation typically occurs suddenly at around 3 to 6 years of age.
-In non-chondrodystrophic breeds, the disk degeneration usually starts at age five, with the herniation occurring slowly over time (6 to 8 years of age).
+In affected dogs of chondrodystrophic (long, low-slung) breeds, disc degeneration occurs within the first few months of life, but the actual herniation typically occurs suddenly at around 3 to 6 years of age.
+In non-chondrodystrophic breeds, the disc degeneration usually starts at age five, with the herniation occurring slowly over time (6 to 8 years of age).